lisu1222/The-Battle-of-Neighborhoods-New-York-Hospital-Bed-Density/README.md

 ## Conclusion

-This project collected various sources of data, cleaned, tranformed and combined these datasets to get helpful insights on the inpatient availability of neighborhoods in New York City.
+This project collected various sources of data, cleaned, transformed and combined these datasets to get helpful insights on the inpatient availability of neighborhoods in New York City.
 NYC neighborhoods were then grouped into 4 clusters based on their similarities on population, hospital beds per hundred people to indicate their ability in combating pandemics.